entailor/pytailor/docs/documentation/concepts.md

 - files (inputs files)
 - worker requirements

-In Pytailor, workflows are represented by the [Workflow](../api/workflow.md)  class
+In pytailor, workflows are represented by the [Workflow](../api/workflow.md) class

 ## Tasks
 Tasks are instantiated _task definitions_.
 Belongs to a _Workflow_.